Tomi Lahren Assaulted: Fox News Contributor Hit With Drinks, Verbally Assaulted At Minneapolis Restaurant

 Tomi Lahren was verbally and physically assaulted at a Minneapolis restaurant over the weekend, and none other than Kathy Griffin is coming to her defense, The Washington Times is reporting.

 On Sunday, the Fox News contributor and her parents went to Sunday brunch at a rooftop restaurant in Minneapolis.
 Unfortunately, things turned ugly, as People reported at the time.
 Several social media users posted videos of the event – some of which contain strong language.
 From the various videos, it appears that customers began verbally harassing the 25-year-old, and at one point she leaned over a table to confront one of them.
-At some point a drink was thrown in her face.
+At some point, a drink was thrown in her face.
 Then, as she and her mother, Trudy Lahren, tried to leave, the verbal abuse continued, with Trudy at one point joining in on the action.

 They threw a drink at @TomiLahren while we were just having brunch. pic.twitter.com/SeJ2t67CMP